farnoosh27/LeetCode-Solutions/344_Reverse_String/solutions.md

 If the interviewer asks this question, it's likely they're seeking multiple solutions.
 Here are three potential approaches:

 1) The easiest and most optimal solution for this question is swapping.
+* the time complexity O(n) and the space complexity O(1)
-2) Another approach that could be used is the stacking method.
+3) Another approach that could be used is the stacking method.

  * The time complexity of this solution is O(n) where n is the length of the input string s.
 This is because the function iterates over each character of s exactly once to push them onto the stack, and then iterates over the stack exactly once to pop the characters off and place them back into s.